Information around the vaccination against the coronavirus SARS-CoV-2.

 Note on vaccinating children

-Now, the STIKO also recommends general vaccination of children and adolescents aged 12 years and older, with one of the two approved mRNA vaccines.
-Initially, the vaccination recommendation applied only to children and adolescents at increased risk for severe COVID-19.
-However, recent scientific data suggest that the benefits of vaccination in terms of direct protection of vaccinated children and adolescents from COVID-19 and associated psychosocial sequelae outweigh the risk for severe vaccine side effects.
+The STIKO recommends Corona vaccination with Comirnaty for all children and adolescents 12 to 17 years of age.
+Scientific data suggest that the benefits of vaccination outweigh the risk for severe vaccine side effects.
+Vaccination protects children and adolescents from COVID-19 and its associated psychosocial sequelae.
 Vaccination should be preceded by a physician's explanation of the benefits and risks.